 It is confounding how many people are careful to make smart financial decisions for themselves and their loved ones, yet fail to create an estate plan that puts protective measures in place.
 Studies show that fewer than 50% of U.S. adults have created an estate plan, including a large percentage of people who are over 50.

 An estate plan ensures that your assets are distributed according to your wishes upon your death.
 Without an estate plan in place, the Kentucky laws of intestacy allow the state to determine how your assets will be distributed, which may be significantly different than you wish.
 An estate plan also names representatives of your choosing who will be able to make medical and financial decisions on your behalf if you become incapacitated and unable to do so.

-The estate planning attorneys at Hoffman Walker & Smith help individuals in Northern Kentucky create comprehensive estate plans that are tailored to their lives and address their objectives.
+The estate planning attorneys at Hoffman Walker & Knauf help individuals in Northern Kentucky create comprehensive estate plans that are tailored to their lives and address their objectives.
 Many people incorrectly believe that estate plans are primarily for individuals who have significant wealth.
 If you have any assets at all, and you have loved ones in your life, then you need an estate plan.

 We also assist clients with estate administration, helping executors navigate the probate process and representing individuals in estate administration disputes.
 We bring clarity to estate administration and protect individuals’ rights regarding inheritance.